-Our plays regularly tour to the US and are also shown in cinemas across the United States.
-Find out more and how to support RSC America.
+Our plays regularly tour the US and are broadcast in cinemas across the United States.
+Find out more here, and how to support RSC America.

 We have a long history with America.
-There have been actors from Stratford-upon-Avon touring with a Shakespeare play since at least 1913 when the Stratford Players did a 25 city tour of the US.
-A century later in 2013, our Live from Stratford-upon-Avon cinema broadcasts began.
-We look forward to seeing what the next 100 years hold for our relationship with the audiences of the US.
+There have been actors from Stratford-upon-Avon touring with Shakespeare plays since at least 1913, the year the Stratford Players did a tour of 25 cities in the US.
+A century later, in 2013, our Live from Stratford-upon-Avon cinema broadcasts were first unveiled to the public.
+We look forward to what the future holds for the relationship with our audiences in the United States.

 RSC Executive Director Catherine Mallyon